-- a.
+a.
 All students arriving after 7:55 AM must report directly to the Office of Student Affairs in order to pick up a late slip.
 Teachers may not be allowed to admit a student in class after 7:55 AM without a Late Pass Form.
-Students may be recorded as absent for the school day until a Late Pass Form is picked up. - b.
-A parent may excuse a tardy up to five times per semester.
+Students may be recorded as absent for the school day until a Late Pass Form is picked up.

+b.
+A parent may excuse a tardy up to three times per semester.
 Parental excuses must be submitted in writing within 48 hours of the tardy.
-Written excuses submitted after the 48 hour period may not excuse a student's late arrival. - c.
-Students may pay \$5.00 fee for every unexcused tardy to school.
-Once a student accumulates 6 or more unexcused tardies they will also receive a demerit and a detention for each infraction within a semester.
-In addition, the tardy fee will increase to \$10.00 after the student has accumulated 10 or more unexcused tardies within a semester.
-Refer to Section VI, paragraph c, Detentions, which provides information on when and how detentions are served. - d.
-Students must report to late-detention on the day instructed by the Dean, Student Affairs.
-Work or extra-curricular activities (including athletic practices) are not acceptable reasons to miss late-detention. - e.
+Written excuses submitted after the 48 hour period may not excuse a student's late arrival.

+c.
+Students may serve Saturday detentions and pay a \$25.00 fee for every tardy to school accumulated after 3 unexcused school tardies.

+d.
 Students that have an excused tardy to school are responsible for submitting assignments that were due earlier in the day to their teachers.
-Teachers can determine grading policy for assignments missed by students that have unexcused tardies to class. - f.
-Students who drive and are tardy unexcused for 10 (ten) or more times in a semester may have their driving/parking privileges revoked.
+Teachers can determine grading policy for assignments missed by students that have unexcused tardies to class.

+e.
+Students who drive and are tardy unexcused for 5 (five) or more times in a semester may have their driving/parking privileges revoked.
-g.
-Students being late to class unexcused will automatically receive a one point demerit.